-According to the OASD, one previously registered archaeological site is located within one kilometre of the Study Area and it is not within 50 metres of the Study Area (MHSTCI, 2020).
+According to the OASD, three previously registered archaeological sites are located within one kilometre of the Study Area, none of which are within 50 metres of the Study Area (M.H.S.T.C.I., 2021).
 A summary of the sites is provided below.

-Table 3-1: List of previously registered sites within one kilometre of theStudy Area
+Table 2: List of previously registered sites within one kilometre of the Study Area